If you are planning a road trip in South Dakota, then the famous Mitchell Corn Palace is definitely a must see attraction!

 The Corn Palace at Mitchell even has a basketball court located inside it.
 Corn murals on the wall decorate the inside as well as outside of the building.

-The building has a basketball court located inside it and many regional, district, and state high school tournaments take place here.
+The Corn Palace is home to a basketball court and many regional, district, as well as state level high school basketball tournaments take place in the building.

-Corn Palace also serves as a meeting venue and an auditorium for special events including trade exhibitions, dance shows, graduation ceremonies, etc.
+The Corn Palace also serves as a meeting venue and an auditorium.

 History Of The Corn Palace